stephenjmaher/ipopt-conopt/README.md

 necessary to remove references to `IpIpoptCalculatedQuantities` in the `finalize_solution` and `intermediate_callback` callbacks.
 In these callbacks `IpIpoptCalculatedQuantities` is passed as a null pointer.

+There is not a direct mapping between the Jacobian structure of Ipopt and CONOPT.
+This is because CONOPT doesn't consider linear terms in the Jacobian evaluations.
+As such, it is not possible to derive the correct Hessian structure for CONOPT from the Jacobian structure provided by the Ipopt callbacks.
+There is a method added to the `TNLP` class, `get_nonlinear_terms` that can be implemented to inform CONOPT of the terms in the Jacobian that are nonlinear.

 ### CMake Example

 Using CMake is the recommended way to build your project.
 The following `CMakeLists.txt` demonstrates the correct setup.